What is Artificial Intelligence (AI)?

 Artificial intelligence (AI) refers to the simulation of human intelligence in machines designed to think like humans and imitate their actions.
 The term can also be applied to any machine that displays features that are relevant to the human mind such as learning and solving problems.

 A good feature of artificial intelligence is its ability to measure and take steps that have a good chance of achieving a particular goal.
-A subset of artificial intelligence in machine learning, which refers to the idea that computer programs can automatically learn and adapt to new data without human help.
+A subset of artificial intelligence in machine learning refers to the idea that computer programs can automatically learn and adapt to new data without human help.
 In-depth reading methods enable this automatic learning by absorbing large non-structural data such as text, images, or video

 Artificial intelligence means imitating human ingenuity in machines.